Lumorix-studios/Neo/README.md

 ### Local Storage & Chat History

-AgenticCoder keeps application data locally on the user's device.
+NEO keeps application data locally on the user's device.

 **All chat history is saved locally**, allowing conversations to persist between sessions without requiring an AgenticCoder account or external cloud storage.